wandonye/cared_P4/writeup.md

   ...
  [1]]
 ```
 to remove flat blobs.
 Then morphological transformations were used to remove noises.
+This filter is relatively stable when applied to red channel even if there are shadows.
+It picks more white lane points on the project video than Filter0.

 ![filter][filter1]
 * Filter2: Saturation component in the HSV representation is between 1 and 2.
 Good for white lanes in different lighting condition